![]() |

-Walking through the Botanic
+Walking through the Botanic Gardens in Belfast |

 County Antrim is situated in the north-east of the island of Ireland.
 Adjoined to the north-east shore of Lough Neagh and is also one of the thirty-two traditional counties of Ireland, lying within the historical province of Ulster.
 The Glens of Antrim offer beautiful landscapes including the Giant's Causeway which is a UNESCO World Heritage Site.
 The majority of the capital city of Northern Ireland, Belfast, is also in County Antrim, with the remainder being in County Down.